wk-cof/screeps/README.md

 * Automate road building from the spawn to the resources
 * Increase reusePath option in the Creep.moveTo method to help save CPU.
 * build different creeps based on how many extensions I have.
-* implement priority queue
+* implement mining in the same room
-* implement mining sources and destinations on room-based level.
+* implement logic for finding sources and destinations in the room.
+* fix a bug that allows creeps to ignore the flag creep limit

 ### Done
 * Figure out how to use extensions to store more energy.